Civic engagement: Community collaboration

 Community collaboration includes democratic spaces where people are open to discussing concerns for particular issues regarding public interest and means to make the changes necessary.
 These spaces are often resource centers, such as neighborhood associations or school boards where citizens can obtain information regarding the community (upcoming changes, proposed solutions to existing problems, etc.).
 Colleges and universities are also offering more opportunities and expecting more students to engage in community volunteer work.

-According to a case study conducted in a U.S college in September 2014, there are pivotal leadership qualities that contribute to the development of civic engagement.
+According to a case study conducted in a U.S. college in September 2014, there are pivotal leadership qualities that contribute to the development of civic engagement.
 The study mentions 3 main themes: active, adaptive, and resilient leadership, learning for leadership and engagement for the greater good as the main reasons for the success of The Democracy Commitment (TDC) in the college.
-TDC is a national initiative that intends to help U.S community colleges educate their students for democracy.
+TDC is a national initiative that intends to help U.S. community colleges educate their students for democracy.

 Political participation is another key element that is practiced with regularity.
 Involvement in public council meeting sessions for discussions informs citizens of necessities and changes that need to be made.
 Casting an informed vote at the local level can change many things that affect day-to-day life.

+Community-led initiatives such as Bus Stop Boys have contributed to improving urban sanitation in Accra.

 Online engagement allows citizens to be involved in their local government that they would not have otherwise by allowing them to voice themselves from the comfort of their own homes.
 Online engagement involves things such as online voting and public discussion forums that give citizens the opportunity to voice their opinions on topics and offer solutions as well as find others with common interests and create the possibility of forming advocacy groups pertaining to particular interests.
 The use of the internet has allowed people to have access to information easily and has resulted in a better-informed public as well as creating a new sense of community for citizens.

 In the role of state government

 People who serve state governments learn what the community needs through listening to citizens and thus make nuanced decisions.
 According to Miriam Porter, "turmoil, suspicion, and reduction of public trust" occur with the lack of communication.
-Civic engagement has an interrelated relationship within the various entities of the state.Values, knowledge, liberties, skills, ideas, attitudes, and beliefs the population holds are essential to civic engagement in terms of the representation of vast cultural, social, and economic identities.
+Civic engagement is closely linked to various state institutions.
+Values, knowledge, liberties, skills, ideas, attitudes, and beliefs the population holds are essential to civic engagement in terms of the representation of vast cultural, social, and economic identities.

 Civic engagement applied within the state requires local civic engagement.
 Citizens are the basis of representative democracy.
 Application of this principle can be found within programs and laws that states have implemented based on a variety of areas concerning that particular state.
 Health, education, equality, immigration are a few examples of entities that civic engagement can shape within a state.